• Home

 PATIENT CO-PRODUCTION GROUP

-Thank you for your interest in The East of England Radiotherapy Network Patient Co-Production Volunteer Group and for taking the time to read this information.
-We hope this provides you with information about the role of a Patient Co-Production Volunteer, but please do contact us if you have any further questions.
+Thank you for your interest in the East of England Radiotherapy Network Patient Co-Production Volunteer Group.
+We appreciate you taking the time to read this information, which outlines the role of a Patient Co-Production Volunteer.
+This group plays a vital role in supporting those involved in radiotherapy clinical trials and provides insights into managing the side effects of radiotherapy.
+Please feel free to contact us if you have any further questions.

 What is the role of the Patient Co-Production Volunteers?